 Which brings us to the roofing materials that work for coastal living.
 In most other areas of the U.S. sunlight is a huge factor as all roofs will age over the long haul due to constant sunlight (and heat) beating down on it.

-With oceanfront property, salt in the air must be taken into account.
+With an oceanfront property, salt spray in the air must be considered.
 And we’ve already covered wind from hurricane forces.
-Yet, those same forces can take your average rainstorm and have you realize horizontal, wind-driven rain that gets under overlapping roofing material, could pose a problem unlike other areas where rain tends to fall more vertically.
+Yet, those same forces can take your average rainstorm and have you realize that horizontal, wind-driven rain that gets under overlapping roofing material, could pose a problem unlike other areas where rain tends to fall more vertically.

 Clay, Concrete, and Slate Tiles

 Clay tiles work for coastal living because they will not deteriorate from salt spray, plus clay tiles do hold up well to winds at 100+ mph.
-Installation benefits from proper flashing to ensure water stays above the tile.
-Clay tiles usually carry a 30 year warranty, and lasting up to 50 to 100 years is fairly common.via Florida Standard Roofing
+The installation can benefit from the use of superior underlayments and proper flashing techniques to ensure rainwater stays away from the roof deck sheathing.
+Clay tiles usually carry a 30-year warranty and can last between 50 and 100 years with occasional maintenance.